The costs related to breast cancer treatment can quickly become a financial burden.

-Many state and national organizations provide information about financial assistance and insurance.
-Some of these are listed below along with resources to help with travel, lodging and medical items, including prescription drugs.
+Many organizations offer financial assistance and help with travel, lodging and medical items, including prescription drugs.
+Some are listed below.

 A.M.
 Best Company Find insurance company ratings. www.ambest.com/